lestec/ArcadeGameTake1/README.md

 This game was built as a [Udacity](https://www.udacity.com/course/front-end-web-developer-nanodegree--nd001) Front End Nano Degree project.
 The purpose is to demostrate mastery of JavaScript Object Oriented
 Programming.
+The project is to recreate the classic arcade game Frogger.

 ## How to play: